 you may simply want to go for a scheme which reflects your brand colours.
 If you are struggling to decide on a colour scheme, however, thinking about its psychological impact on employees is a great place to start.

-Chris Sparham is the Marketing Manager for Rap Interiors, a major design, refurbishment and fit out contractor based in the South East.
+Chris Sparham is the Marketing Manager for Rap Interiors, a major design, refurbishment and fit-out contractor based in the South East.
 Since 1988 Rap Interiors has been helping businesses and schools to grow and improve with cutting-edge design transformations.